|Light Rail Transit Association

 The lines proposed were:

 The actual project has been considerably revised due to a number of factors.
 Only one tramline would be built initially, from Newhaven via Leith and the city centre to the Gyle and terminating at the airport.
 Instead of a heavy rail link to the airport, interchange stations will be available at the Gogar depot for the Fife line, and Edinburgh Park for the Glasgow (Queen Street) lines (a new electric line has been opened by extending the Bathgate line as part of EGIP - Edinburgh Glasgow Improvement Project).
 However, during fractious weeks at the City of Edinburgh Council, it was proposed that for cost reasons even this one line, if it was to survive at all, would be reduced.
-It will now finally be opened in the summer of 2014 running between the Airport and York Place, just short of the intended Picardy Place stop.
+It was finally opened at the end of May 2014 running between the Airport and York Place, just short of the intended Picardy Place stop.

 The guided bus route has been replaced by the western tram route.